WHAT MAKES OUR TURKEYS SO SUCCULENT AND FULL OF FLAVOUR?

 We prepare our turkeys on the farm and dry pluck them entirely by hand.
 Dry plucking is a traditional skill which is fast disappearing and which we’re happy to help preserve.
 We choose to do it because it protects the birds’ skin and helps them to cook perfectly.
 The way mass produced birds are processed can tear and bruise their skin.

-Once we’ve plucked the birds we hang them for at least seven days at a steady temperature of between 2 and 4°C. This allows the meat to relax and stay tender while the natural flavours, unique to a Traditional Farmfresh Turkey, develop.
+When plucked the birds are hung for at least seven days to dry-age at a steady temperature of between 2ºC and 4ºC.
+This allows the meat to mature while the natural gamey flavours, unique to a Traditional Farmfresh Turkey, develop.

 Because we’re committed to the welfare of our birds throughout their lives, we’re members of the Humane Slaughter Association (HSA).
 The HSA is a world renowned and highly respected organisation that for more than 100 years has worked to improve standards and bring practical and lasting improvements to the welfare of food animals around the world.